AR-TTA: A Simple Method for Real-World Continual Test-Time Adaptation: Method

+Batch normalization~\cite{batch_norm} (BN) layers normalize network values using running statistics from initial training data, applied during test-time.
+However, out-of-distribution data can disrupt this process, leading to poor model performance.
+Test-time adaptation methods~\cite{COTTA, eata, TENT, SAR} often recalculate statistics per each batch separately.
+However, this approach can be flawed due to small sample sizes and temporal data correlation.
+In these cases, using BN statistics from source data may offer a more accurate distribution estimation.

+To perform a robust statistics estimation, we take the inspiration from~\cite{mecta} and propose to calculate BN statistics $\phi_t = (\mu_t, \sigma_t)$ at time step $t$ during test-time by linearly interpolating between saved statistics from source data $\phi^S$ and calculated values from current batch $\phi^T_t$:

-Since the severity of distribution shift might vary, we need to adequately adjust the value of $\beta_{ema}$.
+where $\beta_{ema}$ is a parameter that weights the influence of saved and currently calculated statistics.
+Since the severity of the distribution shift might vary, we need to adequately adjust the value of $\beta_{ema}$.
 It should be large in cases when the distribution shift is severe compared to the source domain and low when the distributions are similar.
 Following~\cite{mecta}, we utilize the symmetric KL divergence as a measure of distance between distributions $D(\phi_{t-1}, \phi_t^T)$:

 The distance is used to calculate $\beta_t$ at time step $t$: